hgoebl/mobile-detect.js/README.md

-# mobile-detect.js
+# Mobile-Detect.js

 A loose port of [Mobile-Detect](https://github.com/serbanghita/Mobile-Detect) to JavaScript.

 This script will detect the device by comparing patterns against a given User-Agent string.
 You can find out information about the device rendering your web page:

-  * mobile or not
+  * Mobile or not
-  * if mobile, whether phone or tablet
+  * If mobile, whether phone or tablet
-  * operating system
+  * Operating System
   * [Mobile Grade (A, B, C)](https://jquerymobile.com/browser-support/) **REMARK: this is completely outdated: all current devices will return an 'A', so it's useless nowadays**
-  * specific versions (e.g. WebKit)
+  * Specific versions (e.g. WebKit)

 Current `master` branch is using detection logic from **Mobile-Detect@2.8.34**